paths-erc/docs/gis/vectorization-protocol.md

 Data containers of different geometries share the same structure.
 This is the most important point here, since structure defines semantics, not graphical output.
 This document always refers to polygon data, which are the most complex to draw and style, but also the most flexible and ductile to represent complex information.

 ### What does this protocol define?
 This protocol defines **data structure** and **best-practices** for digital encoding architectonical documentation in vector formats.
-It clears the path in the way the vectorisation process is performed, the data and metadata that are being recorded and defines a very simple yet powerful way of graphically describing archaeological data.
+It clears the path in the way the vectorization process is performed, the data and metadata that are being recorded and defines a very simple yet powerful way of graphically describing archaeological data.

 ### What does this protocol define not?
 - This protocol **does not provide** actual technology for vectorizing raster data, nor shared platforms for their publication.